This easy, extra creamy cheese sauce has just four simple ingredients and tastes great with broccoli, cauliflower, baked potatoes, and more!

 - Melt the butter over medium heat in a small saucepan.

 - Whisk in flour.
-Continue to whisk for 1 minute.
+Continue to whisk for 1-2 minutes, until you can no longer smell flour.

 - Reduce the heat to low.
 Gradually sprinkle in the cheddar cheese, whisking constantly as you do so.
 Continue to whisk until the mixture is well-combined.